vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 body might have become unacclimated to it.
 But otherwise it was a pretty normal takeout.

-There were also some stressful events related to the house, that were not fully resolved by end of day but the plan was to resolve them the next day.
+There were also some stressful events related to the house (that began shortly prior to my Udupi Palace meal consumption).
+These were not fully resolved by end of day but the plan was to resolve them the next day.
+This plan succeeded.

-## Events in the morning
+I ended up going to sleep around 11:30 PM, which is a fairly typical time to go to sleep.
+Without any sleep backlog, my natural waking-up time would be somewhere between 7 AM and 8 AM.
+It's likely that with my slight sleep backlog, my natural waking up time would have been around 8:30 AM.

+## The day of (2024-04-25)

 ### Before the pain (7:34 AM to 8:40 AM approximately)

 On 2024-04-25, I was woken up around 7:34 AM by alerts.
+This is around my natural waking-up time; however, in light of the fact that I had underslept the previous night, I may have naturally slept in a little longer.

-After acking them, I went back to sleep and slept for about 10 minutes more, till the approximate time that I would normally have woken up.
+After acking them, I went back to sleep and slept for about 10 minutes more, till the approximate time that I would normally have woken up (but, given my sleep backlog, I may actually have continued in bed for a little longer).
 I got out of bed around 7:50 AM.

 I went for a bowel movement around 8:40 AM, which is a little later than usual (both in absolute terms and relative to my time of waking